Considerations:

 - If student will be administering medication, have student wash hands

 - Check for authorization forms or record.
-Review the medication administration form, the medical provider form, and the parent/guardian consent form.
+Review the medication administration form, the medical provider form, and the parent/guardian authorization form.

 - The right medication